nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ### Flat Resolution HEALPix Sky maps

-Let's say you have a sky map fits file, read in Python with Healpy:
+Let's say you have a sky map fits file.
+To read in Python with Healpy:

 ```python
 import healpy as hp